 Evaluating your needs and goals

-Buying off plan might align with your objectives if you're seeking a brand new home tailored to your preferences.
-This approach enables you to select from various property types, often at today's prices, potentially below future market conditions.
+Buying off-plan might align with your objectives if you're seeking a brand-new home tailored to your preferences.
+This approach enables you to select from various property types, often at current prices, meaning they will be below future market prices.

-Consider long-term goals: are you a first-time buyer, a long-term investor, or looking for energy-efficient, modern features?
+Consider long-term goals: are you a first-time buyer, a long-term investor, or looking for energy efficiency (high EPC rating) and modern features?
 Your decision should reflect your personal and financial aspirations.

 Assessing your risk tolerance